One Lakh Kindle E-Books

 It is a known fact that polarization of classes in this society is going to occur between those individuals who have technological know-how and the have-nots.
 Polarization of classes in Marxian analysis is the inevitable historical process of the class structure becoming increasingly polarized.
-Over time, it is argued, the secondary classes of capitalism (the self-employed, the residual aristocracy) will disappear and be absorbed into either the bourgeois class or the proletariat.
+Over time, it is argued, the secondary classes of capitalism like the self-employed, and the residual aristocracy, will disappear and be absorbed into either the bourgeois class or the proletariat.

 What each of these levels, within each of their respective borders share, is a growing concentration of wealth and poverty and polarization of classes; within cities and states, between states, and between supranational regions, polarizations are increasing.
 Instead of merely asserting a tendency toward a polarization of classes, Karl Marx predicted ever-increasing misery for the mass of the population.
 And it was this ever-increasing misery that would lead the masses to the revolutionary overthrow of capitalism.

 There did exist serious reasons for thinking that capitalism inevitably implied an increasing polarization of classes, the absolute pauperization of the proletariat, a progressive fall in the rate of profits, anarchism, periodic crises of overproduction, massive unemployment and the disappearance of the middle classes.
 Social media, could potentially play a role in encouraging social class polarization.